El Salvador 'House of Horrors' killings shock nation numbed to violence

-CHALCHUAPA, El Salvador, July 19 (Reuters) - Neighbors knew something was wrong in that squat green house when a young woman's screams pierced the quiet of their neighborhood in Chalchuapa, a small town about 80 kilometers (50 miles) from San Salvador, this nation's capital.
+CHALCHUAPA, El Salvador (Reuters) - Neighbors knew something was wrong in that squat green house when a young woman’s screams pierced the quiet of their neighborhood in Chalchuapa, a small town about 80 kilometers (50 miles) from San Salvador, this nation’s capital.

 Jacquelinne Palomo Lima, 26, and her mother had been lured to the windowless dwelling by the man who lived there – 51-year-old former policeman Hugo Osorio - who had promised them information about Palomo’s missing brother, Alexis, a family member told Reuters.